 Shannon Dorey at Rennes Le Chateau 2011 ©Robert Hill

-Dorey has written numerous articles on the Dogon religion including one for New Dawn magazine in 2010, which compared the Australian Rainbow Serpent to the Dogon Nummo, who were also described as being rainbow serpents.
+Dorey has written numerous articles on the Dogon religion including one for New Dawn magazine in 2010, which compares the Australian Rainbow Serpent to the Dogon Nummo, who are also described as being rainbow serpents.